 The condition of sciatica is the result of damage to the sciatic nerve.
 Most patients with sciatica have compression of the L5 or S1 nerve roots.
 Other common causes of sciatica are degenerative disc disease, pelvic injury or fracture, slipped disk and tumors.

 The symptoms of sciatica vary.
 Generally, however, the condition is marked by pain on one side that starts in the lower back and extends down the leg to the calf, foot and sometimes toes.
-The feeling can be one of weakness, numbness, burning, tingling or "pins and needles" down the leg.
+The feeling can be one of weakness, numbness, burning, tingling or “pins and needles” down the leg.
 The pain even can vary in different parts of the leg, with sharp pain in some places and numbness in others.
-The pain of sciatica sometimes is severe enough to immobilize a person.
+The pain of sciatica is sometimes severe enough to immobilize a person.

 Nonsurgical treatment for sciatica is most appropriate in cases when the pain came on suddenly and the patient has no difficulty moving, no trauma to the area, no indication that the nerve has degenerated and minimal loss of sensation.
 Non-steroidal anti-inflammatory drugs can help reduce inflammation and manage pain over the short term.
-Heat or cold compresses on painful muscles also can be soothing.
+Heat or cold compresses on painful muscles can also be soothing.
 Some physicians inject a cortisone-like drug into the spine to relieve pain.